henriqueleote/RedirectChannelBot/README.md

 ```
 2. The script will start monitoring the specified channels for new messages.

 3. When a new message arrives, it will check if it contains a discount percentage.
-If the percentage is equal to or greater than the `discount_val`, the message will be forwarded to the specified channel.
+If the percentage is equal to or greater than the `discount_val` or contains the words "free" or "gratis", the message will be forwarded to the specified channel.

-4. If the discount percentage is below the `discount_val`, it will print a message indicating the discount percentage.

 ## Customization